tscswcn/PaddlePaddle.org/README.md

 ---

-If you are writing new content:
+### If you are writing new content:
 - Create a new `.md` file OR edit an existing article's file within the appropriate directory of the repo you are contributing to.

-If you have updated the API comments and want to preview the updates, inside the Docker or host machine where Paddle is to be rebuilt, either:
+###If you have updated the API comments and want to preview the updates:

+Inside the Docker or host machine where Paddle is to be rebuilt, either:
 -  Run the the script `paddle/scripts/paddle_build.sh` (from the main Paddle repository / codebase).

--  OR (if you want control / understanding over the process):
+-  **OR** (if you want control / understanding over the process):
    - Create a new directory in the `Paddle` repo to build Paddle into.
 Let's call it `build`, for example.
    - Within this new directory, run the following `cmake` and `make` commands to build a new PaddlePaddle:

-     bash```
+     ```bash
      cmake .. -DCMAKE_BUILD_TYPE=Release -DWITH_DOC=ON -DWITH_GPU=OFF -DWITH_MKL=OFF -DWITH_FLUID_ONLY=ON

      # You may replace `nproc` with the number of processor cores your system can offer for the build.